Christchurch City Council’s biodiversity strategy supports “A Biodiversity Strategy for the Canterbury Region"

 Looking after our biodiversity

 Get to know more about the biodiversity around you: it’s in your back yard and local park.
-To find out more about the plant species that existed in Christchurch before humans arrived see Christchurch Ecosystems and Planting Guides.
+To find out more about the plant species that existed in Christchurch before humans arrived see Christchurch Ecosystems and Planting Guides(external link).

 Plant native trees, shrubs and groundcover in your garden to attract insects and birds.

 Join a local community group involved in biodiversity work – planting trees, scrub bashing and birdwatching are all activities which take place in and around Christchurch.

 There are many trusts and conservation groups run by people in the community to look after the interests of wildlife in a number of places.
 To find out how you can get involved, see Community Information Christchurch(external link) (CINCH).

 Contact the Christchurch City Council Ranger Service to ask about their volunteer groups.